arxgy/arxgy.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Ganxiang Yang (杨淦翔), a junior undergraduate at [ACM Honors Class](https://acm.sjtu.edu.cn/home), [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).
+I am Ganxiang Yang (杨淦翔), a senior undergraduate at [ACM Honors Class](https://acm.sjtu.edu.cn/home), [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).
 It's been a pleasure living and studying with my talented and diligent classmates, from whom I've learned a lot.